Usage note Services offered by Expert Marketplace are intended for business customers only. No contract is concluded with end consumers.

 "You are the decision."

-Urs Meier: In those moments, one is so focused and concentrated that while you perceive the reactions of players, coaches, and spectators, you do not yet fully grasp the consequences and significance of the decision.
-It is a great feeling to be active in a full stadium with thousands of spectators and to absorb all the energy of the crowd, which can be positive or negative at times.
-This is part of sports, but also of life, where things don't always go smoothly, but have moments of rain, storms, and cold, as well as moments when the sun shines, and it's warm and cozy.
+Urs Meier: In such moments, you are so focused and concentrated that, while you do notice the reactions of players, coaches, and spectators, you are not yet aware of the consequences and the significance of the decision.
+It is an amazing feeling to be active in a packed stadium with thousands of spectators and to absorb the energy of the crowd, which can be both positive and negative.
+This is part of sports, but also of life – it’s not always straightforward; sometimes there are moments of rain, storms, and cold, and at other times, the sun shines warmly and comfortably.

-Speakers Excellence: Are you even aware of the significance of your decisions in those moments?
+Speakers Excellence: Are you even aware of the impact of your decision in that moment?

-Urs Meier: Should one even be aware or is it sometimes better to simply ignore the consequences for the moment?
-An English observer once asked me after a game: "Do you even know why you are so successful?"
-I replied that he surely has the answer.
-He then said: "You don't overthink."
-Yes, sometimes it is indeed better not to dwell too much on what consequences a decision might have, otherwise, one might get blocked or opt for the "supposedly" less "bad" choice.
-What's important in such decisions is always that they are made with heart and gut, that they are honest and not influenced by external pressure.
+Urs Meier: Should one be aware at all, or is it sometimes better to simply ignore the consequences for the moment?
+An English observer once asked me after a match: "Do you even know why you are so successful?"
+I replied that he would surely give me the answer.
+And he did: "You don't overthink."
+Yes, sometimes it is indeed better not to overanalyze what a decision might entail, otherwise you become paralyzed or choose what seems "less bad."
+The important thing is to always make decisions with heart and gut, honestly and without external pressure.

-Speakers Excellence: For your whistles, you have been cursed by Romanian witches and your hometown had to endure the phone harassment of thousands of angry Englishmen.
-It's clear that the consequences are not always fun.
-Those in charge don't always make many friends.
-What has helped you deal with the impact of your decisions?
+Speakers Excellence: You’ve faced curses from Romanian witches and your hometown had to endure phone harassment from thousands of angry English fans.
+Clearly, the consequences are not always pleasant.
+Whoever makes decisions doesn’t always make friends.
+What helped you cope with the aftermath of your decisions?

-Urs Meier: Honesty, even with oneself.
-Of course, you will be attacked and criticized when you put yourself in a position that requires decisions for different parties.
+Urs Meier: Honesty, especially with oneself.
+Of course, you get attacked and criticized when you put yourself in a position where decisions affect various parties.
 But what is the alternative?
 Making no decisions?
-Handing over decisions to others?
-I have always accepted this challenge and tried to stand by and admit my mistakes when they happen.
-When things go well, it's important to remain humble and enjoy the moment.
-Of course, having a supportive environment, including family and friends who "carry" you when things don't go well, is crucial.
-But even for that, you have to put in the effort, otherwise, the "safety net" may not be there when needed.
+Leaving decisions to others?
+I have always accepted this challenge, acknowledged mistakes when they happened, and remained humble when things went well.
+Having a supportive environment – family and friends who "carry" you when things go wrong – also helps.
+But you also need to invest in those relationships, otherwise, the "safety net" may not be there when you need it.

 Speakers Excellence: What would you consider the toughest decision of your career?